What is Photosensitivity?

 - Wearing a clear, plastic mask on your face to protect facial burns and rashes

-Sunsafe Rx is a nutritional supplement made with natural antioxidants in foods and plants that have been shown to promote your defenses against the effects of sun exposure.
+Sunsafe Rx is a nutritional supplement made with natural antioxidants in foods and plants that have been shown to promote your defenses against the effects of environmental stresses.
 Some of these ingredients include lycopene, astaxanthin, zeaxanthin, lutein, and other carotenoids.
-Polyphenols from green tea and grape seeds can also help support your skin during sun exposure, as can an extract from a fern called Polypodium leucotomos.
+Polyphenols from green tea and grape seeds can also help support your skin and eyes during exposure to the elements, as can an extract from a fern called Polypodium leucotomos.

 Prognosis/Outlook for Photosensitivity